egyll417/Linguistic-Biomarker-Screener/README.md

 # Automated Detection of Cognitive Biomarkers in Clinical Text

 ### Project Summary
 This repository contains a computational framework for identifying linguistic indicators of cognitive health.
-The project bridges the gap between psycholinguistic theory and clinical diagnostics by automating the measurement of structural complexity in patient speech and writing.
+The project bridges the gap between psycholinguistic theory and clinical diagnostics by automating the measurement of structural complexity in patient speech.

 ### Technical Methodology
 1. Natural Language Processing (NLP)
-The pipeline utilizes the spaCy library for deep linguistic parsing.
-Raw text samples are processed to identify part-of-speech (POS) tags and syntactic dependencies, moving beyond simple keyword matching to analyze the underlying structure of the discourse.
+The pipeline utilizes the spaCy library for linguistic parsing.
+Raw text samples are processed to identify part-of-speech (POS) tags and syntactic dependencies, moving beyond simple keyword matching to analyze the underlying structure of the text.

 2. Feature Extraction
-The model quantifies cognitive load through three primary metrics:
+The model calculates cognitive load through three primary metrics:

 - Lexical Diversity: Calculation of the Type-Token Ratio (TTR) to assess vocabulary breadth.